dcanasp/memory_bank/high level/transfer architecture/Communication.md

 #### MQTT (Message Queuing Telemetry Transport)
 - **Lightweight Messaging Protocol**.
 Designed for low-bandwidth, high-latency, or unreliable networks.
 - Extensively used in IoT for efficient device-to-device communication.
+### coAP (Constrained Application Protocol)
+- designed for resource-constrained devices and networks.
+- It is a lightweight protocol similar to HTTP but optimized for constrained environments such as **IoT** (Internet of Things) devices.

 ### real life
 The world of server communication isn't limited to these two distinct modes.
 In reality, hybrid approaches often blend synchronous and asynchronous communication to achieve specific goals.
 For instance, a [[server]] might use synchronous calls with rest for critical transactions while leveraging AMQP queues for background processing and a server-sent event to respond when is done